Own-Data-Privateer/hoardy-mail/README.md

     - `delete`
     : delete matching messages from specified folders
     - `for-each`
-    : perform multiple other subcommands while sharing a single server connection
+    : perform multiple other subcommands, sequentially, on a single server connection

 ### imaparms list